earthly/website/blog/_posts/2021-12-23-golang-command-line.md

                 ./test.sh
     END
 ```
-You can find more about how that work on the main earthly site, but the important for my purpose is now my GitHub Action will build the back-end service, the client and then test them together using my shell script.
-It gives me a quick sanity check on the compatiblity of my client.
+You can find more about how that works on the main [earthly site](https://earthly.dev), but the important thing is now my GitHub Action will build the back-end service, the client, and then test them together using my shell script.
+It gives me a quick sanity check on the compatibility of my client that I can run on each new feature.

 // insert picture

 ### What's Next

 There are two things I want to add to activity tracker next.
 First, I want to move to GRPC.
-Second is I need some sort of persistence - right now everything is held in memory.
+Second, I need some sort of persistence - right now the service holds everything in memory.

 If you want to be notified about the next installment, sign up for the newsletter: